rainbow494/arch-1/doc/en-us/beyond-threads-and-callbacks-application-architecture-pros-a.markdown

 ## Actor Arbitrary Thread Model

-A hybrid is where an application has an Actor, so it has a thread, but other threads access state in the Actor and even <span><span>cals</span></span> Actor methods directly.
+A hybrid is where an application has an Actor, so it has a thread, but other threads access state in the Actor and even         cals         Actor methods directly.
 Shared locks are necessary to protect data.
 It's easy in practice for this architecture to evolve because not everyone is disciplined about using just message passing between Actors.

 This is in some ways the worse of all possible worlds.
 The Actor model is supposed to be a safe programming model, but instead it degenerates into a thread and lock nightmare.